 When the notification is dismissed, all other notifications with the same dismissal ID are

 dismissed on the watch(es) and on the phone.
 To retrieve a dismissal ID, use

 In the following example, syncing of dismissals is enabled because a globally unique ID is specified for a new notification:

 val notification = NotificationCompat.Builder(context, channelId) // ... set other fields ... .extend( NotificationCompat.WearableExtender() .setDismissalId("abc123") ) .build()

-Dismissal IDs work if a watch is paired to an Android phone, but not if a watch is paired to an iPhone.
+Note: Dismissal IDs work if a watch is paired to an Android phone, but not if a watch is paired to an iPhone.